camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/01-what-is-tasklist.html.md

 <div class="alert alert-warning">
   <p>
     <strong>Notice</strong>
-    The tasklist is a demo application, only.
+    The tasklist is only a demo application.
 You may use it as a basis for your own projects or as a simple inspiration to write your own.
   </p>
 </div>